 32-23-4.7.
 If a conviction for violation of § 32-23-1 is for a fifth offense, or subsequent offenses thereafter, the person is guilty of a Class 4 felony and the court, in pronouncing sentencing, shall must revoke the person's driver license for a period of not less than three years from the date sentence is imposed or three years from the date of initial release from imprisonment, whichever is later.
 In the event the person is returned to imprisonment prior to the completion of the period of driver's license revocation, time spent imprisoned does not count toward fulfilling the period of revocation.
-If the person is convicted of driving without a license during that period, the court shall must sentence the person to the county jail for not less than twenty days, which sentence may not be suspended.
+If the person is convicted of driving without a license during that period, the courtshall must sentence the person to the county jail for not less than twenty days, which sentence may not be suspended.
 Notwithstanding § 23A-27-19, the court retains jurisdiction to modify the conditions of the license revocation for the term of such revocation.
 Upon the successful completion of a court-approved chemical dependency counseling program, and proof of financial responsibility pursuant to § 32-35-113, the court may permit the person to operate a vehicle for the purposes of employment, 24/7 sobriety testing, attendance at school, child care delivery or pickup, or attendance at counseling programs.

 If a person is convicted of a fifth or subsequent violation of § 32-23-1, the court must sentence the person to at least three-four years in a state correctional facility, one of which must be served on parole, unless refused pursuant to § 24-15A-15.
 Any term of parole must include at least one of the following: enrollment in an alcohol or drug accountability program, an ignition interlock, a breath alcohol interlock, an alcohol monitoring bracelet, or another enhanced monitoring tool.
-The court may not suspend this sentence.
+The court may not-suspend this sentence only if the court orders the person to participate in and complete a drug court program, DUI court program, veterans treatment court program, or mental health court program, as a condition of probation.